 We serve clients of all types and sizes in all 50 states -- from critical-access hospitals to those with more than 2,000 patient beds, and from individual facilities to multi-hospital, university-affiliated health systems.

 In 2015, Xtend was acquired by Navient, is the nation's leading loan management, servicing and asset recovery company.
 By joining forces with Navient, the Xtend team will be bolstered by the strength, stability and resources of an industry leader, and leverage the parent company's large-scale business process outsourcing capabilities.

 Xtend Healthcare is looking for a Coding Specialist II who will be responsible for accurately coding (ICD-10-CM, CPT, HCPCS, Level I & II modifiers) at least one of the following service types: outpatient facility emergency room, outpatient surgery, or observation; and at least two of the following service types: outpatient facility ancillary, recurring therapy, clinic or professional coding.
-Will be working with multiple facility specific, state billing and coding guidelines as well as various Medicare Administrative Contractors nation-wide.
+Will work with multiple facility specific, state billing and coding guidelines as well as various Medicare Administrative Contractors nation-wide.

 1. Project Work: